sayanti-mondal/ansible/ansible/readme.md

      - Fact variables
      - Output variable

-    defined variables inside playbook using var key. it is generally mentioned before tasks.
+    Declare Variable - defined variables inside playbook using var key. it is generally mentioned before tasks.
       var:
        db_name: value
        db_user: value
        db_pass: value

-    How to use those variables inside a task with syntax "{{ var_name }}" [double quotes within that two curly braces]
+    Use Variable - How to use those variables inside a task with syntax "{{ var_name }}" [double quotes within that two curly braces]

-    Use Debug module to print those variables in two different method
+    print Variable - Use Debug module to print those variables in two different method
       - inside a message:- msg: " Database name is {{db_name}} "
       - var: db_name

-    how to register output of a task as a variable and then print it
+    Register output variable - how to register output of a task as a variable and then print it

 #############################################################################